Determinantal Point Process Attention Over Grid Cell Code Supports Out of Distribution Generalization: Results

-To test the generality of grid embedding and DPP-A across network architectures, we also tested a transformer \citep{vaswani2017attention} in place of the LSTM in the inference module.
-Previous work has suggested that transformers are particularly useful for extracting structure in sequential data and has been used for OOD generalization \citep{saxton2019analysing}.
+To test the generality of the grid cell code and DPP-A across network architectures, we also tested a transformer \citep{vaswani2017attention} in place of the LSTM in the inference module.
+Previous work has suggested that transformers are particularly useful for extracting structure in sequential data and have been used for OOD generalization \citep{saxton2019analysing}.
 Figure \ref{transformer_trans_scale} shows the results for the analogy task using a transformer in the inference module.
-With no explicit attention (no DPP-A) over the grid codes (show in orange), the transformer did poorly on the analogies on the test regions.
-This suggests that simply using a more sophisticated architecture with standard forms of attention is not sufficient to enable OOD generalization based on grid codes.
+With no explicit attention (no DPP-A) over the grid cell code (shown in orange), the transformer did poorly on the analogies on the test regions.
+This suggests that simply using a more sophisticated architecture with standard forms of attention is not sufficient to enable OOD generalization based on the grid cell code.
 With DPP-A (shown in blue), the OOD generalization performance of the transformer is nearly perfect for both translation and scaling.
-These results also demonstrate that grid code embedding coupled with DPP-A can be exploited for OOD generalization effectively by different architectures.
+These results also demonstrate that grid cell code coupled with DPP-A can be exploited for OOD generalization effectively by different architectures.